samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 A probabilistic data structure used to estimate the cardinality of a set.

-For the scope of this post, we are going to focus on all the Redis types except bitmaps and hyperloglogs.
+We have already covered Strings during the "Write, Read, Update, and Delete Data in Redis" section.
+For the rest of this tutorial, we are going to focus on all the Redis types except bitmaps and hyperloglogs.
 We'll visit those on a future post handling an advanced Redis use case.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Every time some site gets &quot;slashdotted&quot; and is no longer reachable, I think at my little blog in a 5$/mo VM that resists any HN top position pressure without being even remotely affected.
 And think that many people are sincerely missing an opportunity to use Redis.</p>&mdash; ANTIREZ (@antirez) <a href="https://twitter.com/antirez/status/1017447676789641217?ref_src=twsrc%5Etfw">July 12, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-## Strings

 ## Lists